DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 ### Playtester: Professor

 Citizen Kane → Newspaper montage.
+**Feedback for the Corridor**

-Disappearing/Appearing and have a laser sound (scale up, flash on), move towards you
+- Disappearing/Appearing and have a laser sound (scale up, flash on), move towards you

-Ray-cast on the holographs in the corridor, >>
+- Ray-cast on the holographs in the corridor, >>

 ### Playtester: Rainee